AdanALalawni/NewsRankingSystem-/README.md

 # News Ranking System

 ## Project Overview
 The **News Ranking System** is an AI-driven application that ranks news statements based on their sentiment, from most positive to most negative.
-The system utilizes a pre-trained model from Hugging Face, which has been fine-tuned for optimal performance.
+The system utilizes a pre-trained model from Hugging Face(DistilBert), which has been fine-tuned for optimal performance.
 The project includes data extraction, transformation, model fine-tuning, and deployment as a Flask API.

 ## Project Structure
 ```